 - Earns revenues (program, grant, fundraising or investment) more than $10,000 during the tax year

 - Provides grants to foreign individuals or entities

 What to do about Triggers

 Only your organization’s management team, in coordination with the Board, can determine the organization’s appetite for audit risk.
 It is important to remember that these triggers only make the audit somewhat more likely.
-The organization could be audited even if they have none of these situations.
-The best thing to do is to be sensitive to these issues and be prepared, by;
+The organization may face an audit even if none of these situations exist.
+Be sensitive to these issues and prepare, by;

 - Educating leaders about this topic and reviewing regularly as part of risk management